Ashwin-Joshy/Matlab-Project/README.md

-# Reversible-Data-Hiding-in-Encrypted-Video-Using-Reversible-Image-Transformation <br> # This is project needs mathlab app to run <br> #Please install mathlab inorder to use it
+# Reversible-Data-Hiding-in-Encrypted-Video-Using-Reversible-Image-Transformation <br> # This is project needs mathlab app to run <br> #Please install MATLAB  to use it